anton-jeran/MULTI-AUDIODEC/README.md

 source download_test_data.sh
 ```

-## Training our Multi_AudioDec with Metric Loss
+## Training our M3-AUDIODEC with Metric Loss
-We train our end-to-end network with only metric loss for 200,000 epoch.
+We train our end-to-end network with only metric loss for 200,000 epochs.
 To train our network, run the following command

 ```
 bash submit_autoencoder.sh --start 0 --stop 0 --tag_name "autoencoder/symAD_vctk_48000_hop300"
 ```

-We have configured to run on 4 GPUs.
-To run on different number of GPUs change the **gpus:** parameter (Line-14) in **config/autoencoder/symAD_vctk_48000_hop300.yaml**
+We have configured it to run on 4 GPUs.
+To run on different numbers of GPUs change the **gpus:** parameter (Line-14) in **config/autoencoder/symAD_vctk_48000_hop300.yaml**
 To run on different batch size, change **batch_size:** parameter (Line-193) in **config/autoencoder/symAD_vctk_48000_hop300.yaml**

-To resume training on saved model at particular step (e.g., 200,000 steps) run the following command
+To resume training on the saved model at a particular step (e.g., 200,000 steps) run the following command

 ```
 bash submit_autoencoder.sh --start 1 --stop 1 --resumepoint 200000 --tag_name "autoencoder/symAD_vctk_48000_hop300"